 I was approaching caffeine/milk/fake milk overdrive, but before heading out I walked through The Coffee Art Project, a small gallery of coffee-themed art that donates profits to Project Waterfall.
 I voted for my favorite piece, an illustration of coffee shops on Google Maps, then went over to the food section for a snack.
 Moments later, a volunteer tapped me on the shoulder: “Um, sorry to ask, but did you take my pen?”
 I looked down at my hand, and yes, I had taken her pen.
 Some people (me) just can’t handle coffee festivals.

 I wish I could say that was my last (accidental) theft, but it wasn’t.
 Sitting at a bench eating a gluten-free brownie from The Good Batch, I eyed an ice bucket brimming with water.
 Water!
 What a revelation!
 Recognizing that my problem was dehydration, I downed a bottle before heading out.
 I made it almost to the door when, yet again, I felt a tap on my shoulder.
-“Excuse me, miss, but those waters aren’t free.
+A man in overalls said, “Excuse me, miss, but those waters aren’t free.
 Do you have $2 in cash?”
 Of course I didn’t.
 I spent my last dollar bills on that brownie.
 Humiliated, I offered to go get him cash from an ATM, but he had just packed up and a truck was waiting for him to leave.
 “I’m so sorry,” I said.

 I practically skipped home, bouncing from the caffeine and shaken from my concerning new tendency toward kleptomania.
 Hopefully next year I’ll remember to hydrate.